dmitrii-git/dmitrii-git/README.md

-- 👋 Hi, I’m @dmitrii-git
+- 👋 Hi, I'm @dmitrii-git!
+I'm an enthusiast with a passion for developing innovative and scalable solutions.
 - 👀 I’m interested in Java
 - 🌱 I’m currently learning Android
 - 💞️ I’m looking to collaborate on awesome projects